kiyros/DeepStoneRPG/README.md

 Created by Joseph Ongchangco, Yaris, Brian, and Jawwad Q.

 # Main Goal:
-the main goal of this game is to wonder around the rooms and get equipment that makes you stronger.
+the main goal of this game is to wander around the rooms and get equipment that makes you stronger.

 # how to play